The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 The following is not and should not be construed as legal advice.
-If you are looking for legal assistance with a housing matter, you can book a free 15 or paid 60 minute consultation here.
+If you are looking for legal assistance with a housing matter, you can book a consultation here.
 And if you just want to keep up with our work (including posts like this one), subscribe to the Green Economy Law Monthly Newsletter here.

 Regardless of whether you’re providing or receiving an N12 eviction notice form, understanding your rights and obligations under Ontario residential tenancy law is crucial.
 In Part 1 of this guide, we will help you navigate the first segment of the N12 eviction process: the N12 notice form.

-Below, you’ll find strategic advice for landlords on how not to mess up the form, and for tenants, advice regarding what to do if you receive an N12.
-Though in addition to what we’ve written, you should also review the Ontario Landlord and Tenant Board (LTB)’s official instructions regarding N12s.
+Below, you’ll find strategic advice for landlords on how not to mess up the form, and for tenants, advice on what to do if you receive an N12.
+In addition to what we’ve written, you should also review the Ontario Landlord and Tenant Board (LTB)’s official instructions regarding N12s.

 What is an N12?